 TaylorMade SIM Drivers Review

-You will have seen social media abuzz with images of the new TaylorMade SIM drivers in action in Hawaii this week.
-They replace the impressive M5 and M6 drivers and we’ve been testing them over the last month or so to see if there are performance gains to be had.
+The TaylorMade SIM (opens in new tab) replaced the impressive M5 and M6 drivers back in 2020 and we’ve been testing them over the last month or so to see if there are performance gains to be had.
 You can read about the technology on the new SIM metalwoods here.
 Fast forward to 2022 however and TaylorMade has gone one step forward with the TaylorMade Stealth drivers launching in February 2022 - those drivers already made a significant impression on golf's equipment landscape.

 Looks The sole view is where you are going to notice the biggest difference in terms of looks.
 The asymmetric Inertia Generator is immediately obvious and on SIM you will notice TaylorMade have done away with this central weight track.
 Ultimately this was because that most players put the central weight all the way back in the head for forgiveness, which meant that the weight track was becoming slightly redundant.
 You still have the front track to add draw or fade bias.